Our Bilingual courses are now offered fully online to meet your needs! The next start date is Fall 2020. Applications are due August 10th.

 The Bilingual Education Program at Edgewood College provides a range of professional development opportunities designed to meet individual career goals for educators.
 Whether you are seeking a Wisconsin Department of Public Instruction (DPI) Bilingual Education license or a Master's of Arts in Bilingual Education, we have a program that meets your needs.

-To accommodate the busy schedules of working professionals, coursework in the Bilingual Licensing sequence is available in blended online formats as well as traditional settings.
-Face-to-face sessions are offered on evenings or Saturdays.
+To accommodate the busy schedules of working professionals, coursework in the Bilingual Licensing sequence is available fully online, with synchronous online classroom participation available for students who prefer not to travel to campus.
+Synchronous class time instruction will take place on weekday evenings or Saturdays.

 - 18 credit license completion program